 Or...
 Is the concious mind an artifact of our brain? - Like the programs running in a computing device.

 Well, I'd like for us to be spirits..
 And I'd also like Microsoft Windows to keep on running after my computer fizzled! - Save a lot of hassle if it did...

 Problem is that we (humans) can't really stomach the idea that we're going to die or 'not exist' - We hate the very idea of it. - Which must be considered a wholesome attitude by the way. - There's a good reason for that.
 To imprecisely quote Alan Turing (I can't remember where I read it, and I can't find it): "A logical system cannot compute outside it's own limits" - Or something...
 It can't contemplate it's own demise.
 Would hurt it's logical capabilities.

 So what it means is that a 'conciousness' might go nuts thinking about being dead.
 Thus, believing that we never really die might save sanity... or, it's just the way that we go nuts.

 The idea that life become meaningless if there's no God and/or that we die (for real) is nuts in my honest opinion! - It's just a sales argument used by smartasses who wants your money and/or your freedom of mind. - Compare that to 'Always Coca Cola!' - It's about creating a dependency.

 Think about it! - If you get a new life when you die...
-How nice! - Would be like a computer game wouldn't it? - Game over!
-Your'e Dead! ..
-Press the space bar to get a new life! - Believe something like that and you can kill somebody just because you think he's got a shitty life and needs a new one.
+How nice! - Would be like a computer game wouldn't it? - Your'e Dead!
+Game over.. press the space bar to get a new life! - Believe something like that and you can kill somebody just because you think he's got a shitty life and needs another one.

 To gaze at the stars at night.. see and feel our universe.
 Sense reality..
 Realize..
-Wonder.. - Feel yourself being capable of doing so. - That's awesome!
+Wonder.. - Feel yourself being capable of doing so. - That's awsome!

 Yet, to reassure a long lost friend that you still care is more important.
 Makes you happier anyway...